Riddhi-Gupta621/Sales-Data-Analysis-Project/README.md

 ### Data Source

-The primary dataset used for this analysis is the "online_retail.csv" file.
+The primary dataset used for this analysis is the retail file I derived from a website.
   - Source/link: https://www.kaggle.com/datasets/vijayuv/onlineretail

 ### Tools